bnwoods/bnwoods.github.io/speaking.md

 ### _Upcoming Talks_

+#### ChefConf 2020 - Online - June 3, 2020 - WomXn in Technology Panel: Success in the Face of Adversity

+I will be participating in this panel with other awesome womxn from the community including Stephanie Aurich, Alayshia Knighten, and Kristianne Avedian.

+*Description*: WomXn in the tech industry face a diverse set of challenges and rise up to meet them each day with strength and determination.
+Join us to engage with four womxn tech champions who conquered obstacles and adversity in their professional lives.
+These panelists will share empowering stories of strength, creativity, and rising to overcome challenges faced by many womxn in the workplace today, with Q&A opportunities offered for our attendees.
+Immediately following the panel, we invite our guests to switch on their webcams and stay for a mocktail hour to continue the conversation, just like we would in person!

+### _Past Talks_

 #### ChefConf 2020 - Online - May 27, 2020 - Session: Use Data, You Must: Leveraging Chef Data in ServiceNow

 *Description*: As we have automated our processes, it has become more important than ever to maintain visibility into our systems.
 As part of that, harnessing the power of our data is on the forefront of all of our minds.
 Chef is a treasure trove of data.
 ServiceNow acts as a pane of glass for incidents and events among your ecosystem.
 ServiceNow, in many cases, also houses change data and CMDB data about your ecosystem.